 Are Dental Implants Permanent?

 Missing teeth are more than a cosmetic inconvenience – they affect a person’s day-to-day life and leave people looking for a permanent solution.
 Are dental implants permanent?
-While every patient is unique, it is clear dental implants offer the most permanent solution for missing teeth.
+While every patient is unique, it is clear that dental implants offer the most permanent solution for missing teeth.
 Many of the dental implants first placed by oral and maxillofacial surgeons continue to function at peak performance.
-When properly cared for, dental implants are a long-term solution.
+When properly cared for, dental implants are a long-term solution for missing teeth.

 Success Rates of Dental Implants

-Many of the implants first placed are still functioning as intended and have an overall success rate of up to 95%.
-Given the alternatives – unanchored dentures or potentially damaging fixed bridges – dental implants provide patients with a more permanent solution.
+Many of the implants first placed are still functioning as intended and have an overall success rate of up to 95 percent.
+Given the alternatives – removable dentures or potentially damaging fixed bridges – dental implants provide patients with a more permanent solution.
 New technology, materials and treatments make dental implants an excellent choice for almost anyone who needs to replace missing teeth.

 Potential Causes of Dental Implant Failure